fin-hypergrid/core/README.md

 * Smooth scrolling on both axes
 * Supports local (client-side) as well as remote (server-side) data hosting
 * Events for all UI manipulations including mouse, keyboard, and programmatic UI changes
-* Tree-view (drill-downs) presentation for pre-aggregated local data
+* Tree-view (drill-downs) presentation for locally grouped, nested, or aggregated data

 ##### Future development